LispCookbook/cl-cookbook/vscode-alive.md

 settings](https://code.visualstudio.com/docs/getstarted/settings) to
 look like this:

-1. Add the following to to your VSCode settings:
+1. Add the following to your VSCode settings:

 ```json
   "alive.swank.startupCommand":[